1monalisa1/13-AWS-ChatBot/README.md

 ## Robo-Advisory Chat Bot

 This one had been quite the adventure - It took 4+ hours of tinkering with the code to finally discover that I had misassigned "firstName" to represent "name" on line 144.
-Fortunately, it worked out in the end. :)
+Fortunately, it worked out in the end - phew!

 ![MonaBot-Gif](https://github.com/1monalisa1/13-AWS-ChatBot/blob/7ec7d5669e77bb91c6cf87baba5ef485862a0006/monabot.gif)